-Dr. Tanya Gonzalez
+Dr. Tanya González

-Tess is the advisor for the Office of Undergraduate Research & Creative Inquiry (OURCI).
+Tess serves as the Interim Assistant Director for the Office of Undergraduate Research & Creative Inquiry and the Developing Scholars Program.
 She is from Emporia, Kansas where she received her undergraduate degree in Communication from Emporia State University.
 She graduated with an M.S. in Counseling and Student Development from K-State.
-Tess works with students in the Developing Scholars Program and Edgerley-Franklin Urban Leadership Program as well as with event planning and other activities through the OURCI.
+Tess advises students in the Developing Scholars Program and Edgerley-Franklin Urban Leadership Program and assists with event planning and other activities through the OURCI.
 She is a recipient of the Commerce Bank Presidential Faculty/Staff Award for Distinguished Service to Multicultural Students.
-Tess is also an accomplished photographer.

-Hailey is a graduate assistant for the Office of Undergraduate Research and Creative Inquiry.
+Hailey is a graduate assistant for the Office of Undergraduate Research and Creative Inquiry and Developing Scholars Program.
 She is originally from South Jordan, Utah.
 She completed her undergraduate degree at Brigham Young University-Idaho, graduating with a bachelor's degree in Marriage and Family Studies with a minor in Psychology.
-She now attends Kansas State University and is in her first year of her master's in the Couple & Family Therapy program.
-Hailey does a variety of work in the OURCI including working with the Developing Scholars and managing OURCI grants, and running small group meetings.
-She also enjoys reading, dancing, and spending time with her family.
+She now attends Kansas State University and is working on her master's degree in the Couple & Family Therapy program.
+Hailey does a variety of work in the OURCI including advising Developing Scholars, assisting the Bridges to the Future program, and managing OURCI grants.
+She also enjoys reading, being outside, and fostering rescue animals.